MatzoMT/cs1302-arcade/README.md

 ### Deadline 2

-For this deadline, you're required to include your **updated project code** and an **update to your `REQUIREMENTS.md` file.** You are not expected to have made some progress based on your Deadline 1 reflection; however, it's okay if the work you did differed from your original plan.
+For this deadline, you're required to include your **updated project code** and an **update to your `REQUIREMENTS.md` file.** You **are expected** to have made some progress based on your Deadline 1 reflection; however, it's okay if the work you did differed from your original plan.
+You are **also expected** to demonstrate the use of branching and merging.
+Here are the specific requirements:

-* Update your project's `REFLECTION.md` and tag your `master` branch prior to this deadline.
+* Update your project's `REFLECTION.md` and tag your `master` branch (details below) prior to this deadline.
 Your reflection update should include the following:

-  1. Work that has been done since you started the project and how it differs from the plan you presented in your Deadline 1 reflect; you may summarize your Git log for part of this description;
+  1. Work that has been done since you started the project and how it differs from the plan you presented in your Deadline 1 reflection; if it helps, you may summarize your Git log for part of this description;
   2. The work you plan to complete before the next deadline; and
   3. What steps have taken to try to resolve the issue you mentioned in your Deadline 1 reflection?
 Have you encountered any new problems?